 The Roeliff Jansen Park entrance is located on Route 22, one half-mile south of the Hillsdale light on the east side of the road.
 The park includes multiple trails, access to the Roeliff Jansen Kill, several picnic areas, a dog run, a farmers market, a summer youth program, and much more.

-In 2002, this 300-acre farm was on the verge of being developed (see map at bottom of this page).
+In 2002, this 300-acre farm was on the verge of being developed into dozens of building lots (see image at bottom of this page).
 Today the land is still leased out to farmers but owned by the New York State Office of Parks, Recreation, and Historic Preservation (OPRHP) and managed by the Town of Hillsdale.
-This arrangement means that the land will never have houses constructed on it and can remain beautiful, open land for a variety of recreational and agricultural purposes.
+This arrangement means that the land will never be developed and can remain open land for a variety of recreational and agricultural purposes.

 How this land came to be owned by the State and managed by Hillsdale is a one-of-a-kind story.
 The OPRHP was interested in purchasing sections of the abandoned Harlem Valley Rail Roadbed in Columbia County to link it with the existing Harlem Valley Rail Trail (www.hvrt.org) in Dutchess County.
 As the park map illustrates, the western boundary of the park runs along the old rail bed.
 The former landowner wanted to sell the entire property as a whole, on both sides of Route 22.

-An innovative agreement with Hillsdale was made in 2008:
+An innovative agreement with the Town of Hillsdale was made in 2008:

 - The property is owned by NYS OPRHP

 - Hillsdale rents the land for one dollar a year

 - Hillsdale manages the property for recreational, agricultural, and educational uses